faizan-analyzes/from-zero-to-analyst/README.md

 ---

+## 📅 Day 7 – Nested CASE, Constraints & Query Execution Order

+**What I learned today:**

+🔸 **Nested CASE Statement**
+- Learned how to use `CASE` inside another `CASE` to handle complex conditions
+- Great for assigning categories, flags, or labels based on multiple logic branches

+Example:
+SELECT Name,
+       CASE
+           WHEN Salary > 80000 THEN 'High'
+           WHEN Salary BETWEEN 50000 AND 80000 THEN CASE
+                   WHEN Department = 'IT' THEN 'Medium - IT' ELSE 'Medium - Other'
+               END
+           ELSE 'Low'
+       END AS Salary_Level
+FROM Employees;
+🔸 SQL Constraints

+NOT NULL – ensures a column cannot have NULL values

+UNIQUE – ensures all values are different

+PRIMARY KEY – uniquely identifies each row

+FOREIGN KEY – links to a primary key in another table

+CHECK – enforces a condition

+DEFAULT – sets a default value for a column

+🔸 SQL Query Execution Order (Behind the Scenes) Understanding the logical processing order of SQL statements:

+FROM

+JOIN

+WHERE

+GROUP BY

+HAVING

+SELECT

+ORDER BY

+This helped me write better-optimized and logically structured queries. 🧠

+---
 ## 📌 Proof of Learning
 For a visual proof of this journey, including daily screen recordings and practice demos, feel free to visit my LinkedIn profile where I regularly share my SQL learning updates.
 I’m documenting this to stay consistent and inspire other aspiring Data Analysts as well! 😊